awslabs/aws-lambda-web-adapter/README.md

 **AWS_LWA_ENABLE_TLS** - With TLS support enabled, Lambda Web Adapter uses HTTPS to communicate with the web application.
 Lambda Web Adapter use
 [hyper-rustls](https://crates.io/crates/hyper-rustls) with [rustls-native-certs](https://crates.io/crates/rustls-native-certs) to implement TLS support.
 It supports TLS1.2 and TLS1.3 with safe defaults.
-For see what is supported and what is not, please check out [rustls](https://crates.io/crates/rustls). **AWS_LWA_TLS_SERVER_NAME** allows you to override the server name for TLS Server Name Indication.
-This should match the SAN name of the server certificate.
+To see the supported TLS features, please check out [rustls](https://docs.rs/rustls/latest/rustls/).

+**AWS_LWA_TLS_SERVER_NAME** - allows you to override the server name for TLS Server Name Indication.
+This should match one of the SAN names on the server certificate.
 The default is "localhost".

-**AWS_LWA_TLS_CERT_FILE** Lambda Web Adapter uses the platform's native certificate store to find trusted certificates.
-You can use this environment variable to use your own certificate file.
+**AWS_LWA_TLS_CERT_FILE** - Lambda Web Adapter uses the platform's native certificate store to find trusted certificates.
+You can configure this environment variable to use your own certificate.
 Please check out [FastAPI with Https](examples/fastapi-https/) example for more details.